 “It was an absolute honor to design a modern dream home and interiors for our clients,” says architect Erik Peterson, founder of PHX Architecture, who worked on the home with his firm’s creative director, Stuart Jon Traynor.
 “This Gold Nugget is a testament to the creativity and teamwork that made this home such an incredible project.”

-While the abode’s effortless blending of architecture and nature garnered praise, the path to the prestigious honor was marked by two mountains and a grand piano.
+While the abode’s effortless blending of architecture and nature garnered praise, the path to the prestigious honor was marked by two mountain view drive an award, plus a grand piano.
 “When we walked the desert lot with the homeowners, we saw that the property looks right at Camelback Mountain in the distance one way and Pinnacle Peak the other,” Traynor explains of the modern interior design.

 Besides our art, the grand piano was the only thing we brought with us from our previous house,” the wife says, “and we wanted it to be a focal point in the great room.